+A traditional GIC provides for a fixed return on principal over a specified period of time through fully benefit-responsive contracts issued by a third party which are backed by assets owned by the third party.
+The contract values of the traditional GICs were \$16 million and \$125 million at December 31, 2011 and 2010, respectively.

 A synthetic GIC provides for a fixed return on principal over a specified period of time through fully benefit-responsive wrapper contracts issued by a third party which are backed by underlying assets owned by the Master Trust.
-The contract values of the synthetic GICs were \$740 million and \$784 million at December 31, 2010 and 2009, respectively.
-Included in the contract values of the synthetic GICs are \$15 million and \$10 million at December 31, 2010 and 2009, respectively, attributable to wrapper contract providers representing the amounts by which the value of the investment contracts is more than the value of the underlying assets.
+As of December 31, 2011, the Master Trust did not hold any synthetic GICs.
+The contract value of the synthetic GICs was \$740 million at December 31, 2010.
+Not included in the contract value of the synthetic GICs was \$15 million at December 31, 2010 attributable to wrapper contract providers representing the amounts by which the value of the investment contracts is less than the value of the underlying assets.

-A traditional GIC provides for a fixed return on principal over a specified period of time through fully benefit-responsive contracts issued by a third party which are backed by assets owned by the third party.
-The contract values of the traditional GICs were \$125 million and \$126 million at December 31, 2010 and 2009, respectively.

-The average yield rate of the Honeywell Short Term Fixed Income Fund was 2.45% and 2.50% for the year ended December 31, 2010 and December 31, 2009, respectively.
-The average crediting interest rate of the Honeywell Short Term Fixed Income Fund was 2.36% and 1.59% for the year ended December 31, 2010 and December 31, 2009, respectively.
+The average yield rate of the Honeywell Short Term Fixed Income Fund was 2.45% for the year ended December 31, 2010.
+The average crediting interest rate of the Honeywell Short Term Fixed Income Fund was 2.36% for the year ended December 31, 2010.
+On December 1, 2011, the insurance wraps which provided benefit-responsive accounting to approximately 50% of the Short Term Fixed Income Fund were removed.
 The Master Trust is exposed to credit loss in the event of non-performance by the companies with whom the GICs are placed.
 The Company does not anticipate non-performance by these companies.